Josef Stefan: Life and work

 After having graduated top of his class in high school, he briefly considered joining the Benedictine Order, but his great interest in physics prevailed.
 He left for Vienna in 1853 to study mathematics and physics.
 His professor of physics in the gymnasium was Karel Robida, who wrote the first Slovene physics textbook.
 Stefan then earned his habilitation in mathematical physics at the University of Vienna in 1858.
 During his student years, he also wrote and published a number of poems in Slovene.

 Stefan taught physics at the University of Vienna, was Director of the Physical Institute from 1866, Vice-President of the Vienna Academy of Sciences, and member of several scientific institutions in Europe.
 He died in Vienna, Austria-Hungary.
-His life and work have been extensively studied by the physicist Janez Strnad.
+His life and work were extensively documented by the physicist Janez Strnad.